Computational Lower Bounds for Graphon Estimation via Low-degree Polynomials

 In order to apply the general tool given by Proposition \ref{prop: schramm-wein-binary}, one needs to find a prior distribution supported on $\cM_k$ and compute all the joint cumulants under this prior.
 It turns out that the analysis of the cumulants is intractable under the least favorable prior constructed by \cite{gao2015rate} to prove the minimax lower bound.
 We need a simpler prior to apply Proposition \ref{prop: schramm-wein-binary}.
 To this end, we introduce a special class of SBM models considered in the community detection literature, denoted by $\cM_{k,p,q}$ ($0 \leq q < p \leq 1$), whose definition is given by

 Since $\cM_{k,p,q}$ is much simpler than $\cM_k$, it is not clear that it would lead to a sharp computational lower bound.
-After all, one can easily show that the minimax rate of graphon estimation under $\cM_{k,p,q}$ is much smaller than that of the original space $\cM_k$.
 However, we will show that when the algorithms are restricted within the class of low-degree polynomials, graphon estimation under $\cM_{k,p,q}$ can be as difficult as that under $\cM_k$.

 We consider the following natural prior distribution $\bbP_{\SBM (p,q)}$ supported on $\cM_{k,p,q}$.
 In particular, $M \sim \bbP_{\SBM (p,q)}$ can be generated as follows: first, sample $z \in [k]^{n}$ according to $z_i \overset{i.i.d.}\sim \text{Unif}\{1,\ldots, k\}$ for all $i \in [n]$; then let $M_{ij} = p \indi(z_i = z_j) + q \indi(z_i \neq z_j)$ for all $1 \leq i < j \leq n$ and $M_{ii} = 0$ for all $i \in [n]$.
 Our first main result shows that when the SNR of $\cM_{k,p,q}$ is smaller than a certain threshold, then the estimation error of any low-degree polynomial estimator can be bounded from below. \begin{Theorem} For any $0 < r <1$ and $D \geq 1$, if then we have Here the notation $\hM \in \bbR[A]^{n \times n}_{\leq D}$ means that for all $(i,j) \in [n] \times [n]$, we have $\hM_{ij} \in \bbR[A]_{\leq D}$. \end{Theorem}